Subscribe to our newsletter

 This type of post-surgical swelling usually peaks within the first few days after surgery and gradually improves over several weeks.

-Swelling Under Armpit Treatment
+How to Reduce Swelling Under the Armpit

 Lymphatic Drainage